clux/webapp-rs/README.md

 If you think about it properly for kubernetes, these steps work out nicely:

 The migration step can be an init step before the app container starts, but after the postgres container has initialised.
 Explicitly it's only doing `diesel migration run` in the [diesel-cli](https://github.com/clux/diesel-cli) container.
 This maps perfectly onto [Init Containers on Kubernetes](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

+Such an init step would still have to wait for postgres to initialize, either via a sleep or a `psql` "select 1" attempt.
+See `make compose` for more info.

 The compile step could be baked into a multistep docker build to be able to simple `make compose` instead of `make compile` first.
 However, doing efficient caching of slow rust builds for this is complicated.
 Even if you were using compose, you wouldn't use a compose file with a `build` key in production anyway.
 CI would build and push your production image after testing, and the orchestrator would compose.